"A Planets Odyssey" Piano Concerto

 Finally, Neptune is the windiest planet, with winds reaching over 1200 miles per hour.
 It is a mysterious place, being sapphire in color, and having an atmosphere of ices made from various elements.
 This variation will convey the windiness as well as the sparkly, icy blue atmosphere.

-The piece will likely close with a variation that represents the dwarf planets beyond Neptune, including Pluto, Haumea, Makemake and Eris.
+The piece closes with a variation that represents the Kuiper Belt, including the dwarf planets beyond Neptune, including Pluto, Haumea, Makemake and Eris.

 IF YOU ARE INTERESTED, please CONTACT ME.